Subshifts with sparse traces: Corollaries

 \begin{proposition} Let $X \subset \Sigma^\Z$ be any one-dimensional subshift, and let $f : X \to X$ be a CA such that either $f$ is asymptotically nilpotent or the limit set of $f$ contains only configurations that are eventually zero to the right.
 Then $f$ is either nilpotent or has a glider. \end{proposition}

 \begin{proof} If $f$ is asymptotically nilpotent, then consider its spacetime subshift $Y$ where $f$ is run to the right, so that rows are eventually zero to the right.
-By Lemma~\ref{lem:Extract} we can extract an almost minimal rowsparse subshift $Z$ from $Y$.
-Then $Z$ is a rowsparse almost minimal subshift with a deterministic direction, and thus contains a singly periodic point, which corresponds to a glider.
-The proof in the case of a limit set with only one-sided configurations is the same, though the direction of determinism is different. \end{proof}
+By Lemma~\ref{lem:Extract} we can extract an almost minimal trace sparse subshift $Z$ from $Y$.
+Then $Z$ is a trace sparse almost minimal subshift with a deterministic direction, and thus contains a singly periodic point, which corresponds to a glider.
+The proof in the case of a limit set with all configurations eventually zero to the right is the same, but using a vertical deterministic direction. \end{proof}